 The article describes how young girls like these—who may have been totally average people in reality but found a certain celebrity status online—were inevitably harassed and bullied as a result of their popularity, even back then “when the Internet was small.”
 Aguilar talks about trying to track down one of her own personal idols from the early 2000s, a girl named Sara who may or may not have died in June 2017.
 It made me think about all those young writers and creatives I followed and looked up to, and where they might be today (I doubt I’ll ever know).

 The tone of the article is pretty somber, but while reading, I couldn’t help but think about the flip side: what a cool world we created 20 years ago, where we all had our own personal corners of the Internet, and where fans of a particular band or TV show could meet other fans from across the world and be geeky together without feeling embarrassed about it.
-There are friends I met on Livejournal that I still keep in touch with today, yet have never met in person (all because we shared the same unabashed love for the Beatles).
+There are friends I met on Livejournal that I still keep in touch with today, yet have never met in person (all because we shared a favorite band).
 So I guess my response to the article is a more optimistic one…even though I encountered my fair share of nasty comments as a kid on the Internet circa 2000, I was lucky enough to find a niche that made me feel at home, and plenty of people who inspired me to keep writing about all the random silly things I liked, because they did it too.

 I guess the same applies today, but on a much larger scale.
 My 12-year-old self would be delighted to know how many online mediums there are for feeding one’s fangirly emotions.
 YouTube is an endless rabbit hole of homemade tribute videos, Twitter is the perfect platform for unfiltered season finale reactions, and there’s a subreddit for every fandom imaginable.
 And don’t even get me started on Tumblr.

 (Ok, actually, a quick love letter to Tumblr: